-Armando Bramanti (1989, Palermo), took a BA in History (2010) and a MA in Archaeology at the Sapienza University of Rome (2012), he then obtained a PhD in Assyriology in co-tutorship between the Università di Roma and Friedrich-Schiller-Universität Jena (2017).
-After a post-doc research period at the CSIC (Higher Council for Scientific Research) in Madrid, he is currently working (2018/2019) at the University of Geneva—thanks to the Swiss Government Excellence Scholarships (ESKAS) programme—on a project of wedge-shaped palaeography.
-His research at Istituto Svizzero will focus on the historical geography of the third millennium in southern Mesopotamia.
-He is also working on a monographic publication of his doctoral thesis on the management of arable land in protodynamic Mesopotamia.
+Armando Bramanti (1989, Palermo), took a BA in History (2010) and a MA in Archaeology at La Sapienza – University of Rome (2012); he then obtained a PhD in Assyriology in cotutelle between Sapienza and Friedrich-Schiller-Universität Jena (2017).
+After a post-doc research period at the The Spanish National Research Council (CSIC) in Madrid, he is currently working (2018/2019) at the University of Geneva—thanks to the Swiss Government Excellence Scholarships (ESKAS) programme—on a project of wedge-shaped palaeography.
+His research at Istituto Svizzero will focus on the historical geography of southern Mesopotamia in the third millennium BCE.
+He is also preparing for publication his doctoral thesis on land management in Early Dynastic Mesopotamia.

 Johanna Bruckner (Visual Arts)